 The anointing of the sick is administered to bring spiritual and even physical strength.
 It is defined as “the conferral of a special grace on the Christian experiencing the difficulties inherent in the condition of grave illness or old age.”
 (Catechism, 1527)

 St. Agnes Parish offers this sacrament on the first Tuesday of each month during the 7:00 p.m.
 Mass.
 The anointing of someone who is sick is also available any time by contacting the Parish office.
 The essential elements of the Sacred Anointing of the Sick are the anointing with the oil and the liturgical prayer.
 For further information, please use our Contact Us! button below.

 Reconciliation is available every Saturday afternoon from 4:00 p.m. to 4:30 p.m. at St. Agnes Parish in the Children’s Chapel.
-Social distancing is ensured, including a privacy screen, if preferred.
-Masks are required; if you do not have a mask, we will cheerfully provide one for you.
 The Sacrament of Reconciliation is also available privately on request by contacting Fr.
 James through the Parish office.